Ziolo1999/Machine-Learning/Final_report.md

 ### SVM

 <font size=4>The main advantage of SVM algorithm is that we reduce the risk of overfitting.
 Moreover, the  appropriate kernel function allows to solve any complex problem.
 However, it also has some disadvantages.
 Especially, it is difficult to tune proper hyper parameters, cost -C and gamma.
-In our case we decided to go on with the following parameters, sigma = 0.031 and C = 0.25. </font>
+In our case we decided to go on with the following parameters, sigma = 0.031 and C = 0.25 because they performed well during our tests. </font>

 ```r